During the world`s toughest and longest horse race, I had a revealing experience of unity with horses that changed the way I train horses today.

 I found myself connecting with horses instead of schooling them; with less focus on obedience and more focus on partnership and choices in the training.

-Since then, I have helped many owners connect with their horses.
-Even taken part in international TV-productions, such as Horse Powers from the Land of the Vikings, as a horse trainer.
+Since then, I have helped many horse owners connect with their horses.
+Even taken part in international film-productions, such as Horse Powers from the Land of the Vikings and Listening to the Horse.

 It’s amazing to experience how much horses give back and willingly cooperate when we are present, use our body language, and allow them to have a choice.